Hadum Mosque: Prayer hall

 This hall has a square plan and is made of one single volume.
 It is covered with a dome raising directly on pendentives.
-On the corners of the bearing wall it has cubicles constructed directly on it.
+On the corners of the bearing wall, it has cubicles constructed directly on it.
 This specific construction presents a unique building setting in Kosovo.
-The dome has a diameter of 13,5m, while the height from the floor to the ceiling is 12,6m. it is particularly worth noting that the dome is constructed on top of construction consisted of eight solid pilasters and pendentives.
+The dome has a diameter of 13,5m, while the height from the floor to the ceiling is 12,6m.
+It is particularly worth noting that the dome that is constructed on top of construction consisted of eight solid pilasters and pendentives.
 The hall receives light from 11 windows.
 Each surface of the cube, except the north-western surface, has three windows.
 These windows are placed in two rows, shaped as a triangle.
 The first row contains two windows covered with architraves and they contain metal railings, while the second row has only one window covered with a pointy arch.

 Mihrab and mimber

 The Hadum Mosque features a mihrab facing the entrance.
 Mihrab is positioned in the center of the south-eastern wall, towards Mecca.
 This element is nicked into the wall forming a niche which ends in the upper part in form of the semi-cone.
-On the right side of mihrab is mimber, which is used for preaching.
+On the right side of mihrab is a mimber, which is used for preaching.
 Mimber, which serves for preaching, consists of : the door, the stairs and balldahin and it is entirely made of wood.
 The tectonic of this element is presented through paintings and carvings.